HOW TO TELL IF A RUBY IS REAL

 COMMON RUBY IMITATIONS

 Glass: Most fake rubies on the market consist of red-colored glass.
-These synthetic rubies are affordable but aren't exceptionally long-lasting.
+These synthetic, fake rubies are affordable but aren't exceptionally long-lasting.
 Additionally, genuine ruby stones typically have a higher refractive index than glass, meaning they sparkle and shine more than one-dimensional red glass.

-Composite Rubies: These are natural rubies with red-colored glass fused into it.
-Mixing these two materials creates a larger, fake stone at a lower price point than natural ruby gemstones.
+Composite Rubies: These are genuine rubies with red-colored glass fused into it.
+Mixing these two materials creates a larger, fake stone at a lower price point than real ruby gemstones.

 The disadvantage of composite rubies is that these stones contain glass and, thus, are easily fractured and harmed by chemicals in housekeeping supplies.